About 70% of computer users suffer from eye strain, known as ‘Computer Vision Syndrome’.

 What is computer vision syndrome?

-With more people studying and working at home, eye doctors are reporting a significant rise in the number of adults and children with these symptoms.
+With more people studying and working at home, eye doctors are reporting a significant rise in the number of adults and children with CVS.

 CVS is most prevalent with computers and typically occurs when looking at a screen at arm’s length or closer.

-If you are experiencing any of the following, it is recommended to make an appointment with an eye doctor experienced in CVS:
+If you are experiencing any of the following symptoms, make an appointment with an eye doctor experienced in CVS:

 - Blurred vision